 According to DMA’s Marketer Email Tracker 2018 report, 73% of marketers claim that email is their number one channel for ROI, beating out the likes of social media and SEO.

-More than 86% of marketers for online businesses rated email marketing (and the ability to send emails to customers in general) as either "important" or "very important."
+More than 86% of marketers for online businesses rated email automation (and the ability to send emails to customers in general) as either "important" or "very important."

 Email marketing is also an incredibly personal way to reach people.
 Much like PPC, it can be tailored to the intent, behaviour or interests of the specific user.
 With email, you have the ability to segment users based on their interests, and in turn, send them content that is directly related to their purpose.